 1 Day Before Your Procedure

 - Drink 4 (8-ounce) glasses of clear liquids for lunch.
-You may not have milk or any milk products.
+Do not drink milk or any milk products.

 ||All others including

-At 3:00 pm on the day before your procedure start drinking the NuLYTELY.
-Drink an 8 ounce glass of the mixture every 15 minutes, until you finish 64 ounces of the solution.
+At 3:00 pm on the day before your procedure, start drinking the NuLYTELY.
+Drink 1 (8-ounce) glass of the mixture every 15 minutes.
+Drink only half of the NuLYTELY solution (64 ounces).
+Throw out the other half.
 Then, continue drinking clear liquids.

 The NuLYTELY®will cause frequent bowel movements, so be sure to be near a bathroom when you start drinking it.
 To help prevent irritation, you can apply petroleum jelly (Vaseline®) or A&D®ointment to the skin around to your anus after every bowel movement.Back to top